kuriakariuki/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File 100-rot13.c: a function that encodes a string using rot13.
 File 101-print_number.c: a function that prints an integer.
 File 102-magic.c: a program that prints a[2] = 98, followed by a new line.
+File 103-infinite_add.c:  a function that adds two numbers.